ibm-cloud-docs/containers/cs_storage_utilities.md

    The removal of the storage class is successful if no storage class is displayed in your CLI output.

-## Automatically provisioning unformatted block storage and authorizing your worker nodes to access the storage
+## Classic: Automatically provisioning unformatted block storage and authorizing your worker nodes to access the storage
 {: #automatic_block}

-You can use the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in to automatically add raw, unformatted, and unmounted block storage with the same configuration to all worker nodes in your cluster.
+You can use the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in to automatically add raw, unformatted, and unmounted block storage with the same configuration to all classic worker nodes in your cluster.
 {: shortdesc}

+The {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in is available for classic worker nodes only.
+If you want to attach raw, unformatted block storage to a VPC worker node, see [Adding raw {{site.data.keyword.blockstorageshort}} to VPC worker nodes](#vpc_api_attach).
+{: note}

 The `mkpvyaml` container that is included in the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in is configured to run a script that finds all worker nodes in your cluster, creates raw block storage in the {{site.data.keyword.cloud_notm}} infrastructure portal, and then authorizes the worker nodes to access the storage.